sp-hash/TeamBlackMiner/OPTIONS.md

 				Example:
 				TBMiner --ssl --hostname eu1.ethermine.org --ssl-port 5555 --ssl --ssl-vert cacert.pem

--n --no-redirect            No redirect means no connection forwarding and no pool reconnect to new server.
+-n -nr --no-redirect		No redirect means no connection forwarding and no pool reconnect to new server.
-                            A flag to stop forwarding to another pool ip.
+				A flag to stop forwarding to another pool ip

 				Example:
 				TBMiner --no-redirect

--r --retries                Set number of retry attempts for connecting to pool.
+-r -re --retries		Set number of retry attempts for connecting to pool.

 				Example:
 				TBMiner --retries 8

 				This will give 8 connection attempts to the pool.

 -y --retry-pause            Set retry pause in seconds between connection attempts if pool is not responding.
                             Pause in between connection attempts.